OpenAgentsAI/zytron-models/README.md

 3. **Fail-Safe Mechanisms**: Built-in failover handling to ensure uninterrupted service even under heavy load or network issues.

-4. **Unified API**: No more dealing with multiple SDKs or libraries. zytron Models standardizes your interactions across providers like OpenAI, Anthropic, Azure, and more, so you can focus on what matters.
+4. **Unified API**: No more dealing with multiple SDKs or libraries.
+Zytron Models standardizes your interactions across providers like OpenAI, Anthropic, Azure, and more, so you can focus on what matters.

 ---